Lagrangian cobordism of positroid links: Positroid links

 be the upper semicircle of a circle intersecting the $x$-axis in the points $(i,0)$ and $(f(i),0)$.
 We define the \emph{juggling diagram} associated to $f$ to be the subset $\bigcup_{i=1}^n A_i(f) \subset \RR^2$. \end{definition}

 \begin{definition} Let $f\in \Bound(k,n)$ be a bounded affine permutation.
-After modifying the associated juggling diagram by the modifications shown in \cref{fig:smoothing}, we obtain a tangle diagram.
+After modifying the associated juggling diagram with the moves shown in \cref{fig:smoothing}, we obtain a tangle diagram.
 After enumerating the strands of the tangle diagram from top to bottom we can describe the tangle diagram with a braid word that we denote by $J_k(f)$ and call the \emph{juggling braid} of $f$.

 \end{definition}

 \begin{remark} By the definition of a bounded affine permutation, $J_k(f)$ is a positive braid on $k$ strands. \end{remark}

 See \cref{FigJugglingBraids} for examples of juggling diagrams and their corresponding juggling braids.